AMD’s Threadripper CPUs were designed to deliver incredible performance at shockingly low prices.

 It’s important to note that Arctic recommends this cooler for a TDP of up to 200 W, which means that it isn’t capable of handling 250W behemoths like the Threadripper 2970WX and 2990WX.

 This is a great Budget pick for 180W Threadripper CPU’s such as the 1900X, 1920X, 1950X, 2920X, and 2950X.

 CGDirector Value Pick—Noctua NH-U14S TR4-SP3

-The Noctua NH-U14S supports the entire range of Threadripper CPUs, and its 80$ price-tag makes it one of the best coolers you can go for today.
+The Noctua NH-U14S supports the entire range of Threadripper CPUs on both TR4 and sTRX4 Sockets, and its 80$ price-tag makes it one of the best coolers you can go for today.

 One thing to note, though, is that at a height of 6.75 inches, it might have trouble fitting into smaller cases.

 It consists of 6 nickel-plated copper heat pipes, a large aluminum heatsink, and a 140mm PWM fan (300-1500 RPM).